Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 Otis the brown classic tabby cat hunched on a hardwood floor, neck extended forward and down, head lowered, mouth slightly open in a retching pose, with a small puddle of clear-yellow bile beneath his mouth.
 Visibly unwell.

-I'm a small-animal vet in Asheville, North Carolina — nine years in practice, mostly cats.
+I'm not a veterinary influencer.
+I'm a small-animal vet in Asheville — nine years in practice, mostly cats.
 Two of my own at home: Otis and Pearl.

-Spent too many Sundays scrubbing pink slime off plastic with a baby toothbrush before I admitted what every careful owner eventually does: the cleaning isn't the problem.
+I've thrown out two of them myself.
+Spent too many Sundays scrubbing pink slime off plastic with a baby toothbrush before I admitted what every careful owner eventually does: the cleaning was never the problem.
+The fountain is — because of what a fountain actually is.

-§3 · The case, part one
+The case, part one

 The Design Flaw Every Major Cat Fountain Brand Knows About — And Sells Anyway.